Support and Wellbeing

 Student Liaison Officer

-The Student Liaison Officer offers an open door policy and is your first port of call for any issues that might be causing you to be unhappy at the College.
+The Student Liaison Officer offers an open door policy and is your first port of call for any issues that you may encounter at the University.
 If the Student Liaison Officer cannot help, then they will be able to refer you to the most qualified person ensuring that you are looked after in the best possible way.
-Working closely with the Student Union, the Student Liaison Officer has extensive knowledge of College Clubs and Activities and can advise you of the contacts for these.
+Working closely with the Student Union, the Student Liaison Officer has extensive knowledge of University Clubs and Societies and can advise you of the contacts for these.

 To ensure that our students always have someone that they can talk to at all hours, day or night, we are also a partner with the Validium Counselling Service.
 This service is available to all students and can offer advice on a range of issues.